Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union

-Indeed, in the mid-19\textsuperscript{th} century, fluctuations in the relative prices of gold and silver prompted repeated and uncoordinated adjustments to national monetary systems.
-These changes undermined previous efforts to harmonize currencies across Europe, and sparked doubts on the duration of coinage standards.
-The value added by the LMU laid in its capacity to restore order to these bimetallic systems by institutionalizing a shared monetary framework.
-In other words, the LMU provided a stronger guarantee that member countries would not unilaterally debase its coinage or alter its standards, which had been a persistent concern in earlier years.
+This was particularly important because, in the mid-19\textsuperscript{th} century, fluctuations in the relative prices of gold and silver had prompted repeated and uncoordinated adjustments to national monetary systems.
+These changes undermined previous efforts to harmonize currencies across Europe and sparked doubts about the durability of coinage standards.
+The value added by the LMU lay in its capacity to restore order to these bimetallic systems by institutionalizing a shared monetary framework.
+In other words, the LMU provided a stronger guarantee that member countries would not unilaterally debase their coinage or alter their standards, which had been a persistent concern in earlier years.
 Through this structure, the LMU may have helped to stabilize expectations regarding its members' maintenance of coinage standards and reduced the frequency of disruptive national interventions \citep{Einaudi:00}.